Cosmo/ShotPlan/README.md

 ## Configuration

-Change to your Xcode project and create a new configuration file by running the `shotplan init` command.
+Change to your Xcode project and run the `shotplan init` command to create a new configuration file.
-Replace the placeholders `YOUR_SCHEME` and `YOUR_TESTPLAN`.
+Don't forget to replace the placeholders `YOUR_SCHEME` and `YOUR_TESTPLAN`.

 ```sh
 shotplan init -s YOUR_SCHEME -t YOUR_TESTPLAN